kchresfield/ivr-build-a-thon/README.md

 ## Set up agent flow
 Under the Build tab, you will see a drag and drop GUI to build out the agent flow.
 - [ ] Click on `Start Page` and add a `Route`
+- [ ] On the left hand side, under `Pages`, create 3 new pages: "track", "new", and "confirm".
 - [ ] Under the `Intent` section select the intent made for making a new order.
+At the bottom of the page under `Transition`, seelct `Page` and select the page title "new".
-Create another Intent under `Route` and select the intent made for checking order status.
-You should not see 2 new boxes under the `Start Page` box.
+- [ ] Create another Intent under `Route` and select the intent made for checking order status.
+   > There should now be 2 boxes connected to `Start Page`, `new` and `track`.
-- [ ] Select the intent for checking an order status.
-Inside `Entry Fulfillment` under `Agent says` add the response, "Ok, let's check on your order".
+- [ ] Select the `track` box which will be used to track an order status.
+Click `Edit Fulfillment` and find `Agent says`.
+Add the response, "Ok, let's check on your order" and save your work.
+- [ ] Add a new paramater to the page.
+Give a display name of `order-id` and add an entity type `@sys.number-sequence` and check the box that says `Required`.
 Save your work.
-- [ ] Add a new paramater.
-Give a display name of `order-id` and add an entity type `@sys.number-sequence` and check the box that says `Required`.
-- [ ] Add a new route.
+- [ ] Back on the track page, add a new route.
 Scroll down and find `Webhook settings`.
-In the drop down, select `+ Create webhook`.
+Enable the webhook and in the drop down, select `+ Create webhook`.
 The link to a webhook will be provided during the demo.
 However if you're working on this outside of the build-a-thon, the endpoint will look similar to this:

 ```
 // fulfillment response creator